 - Unsaturated fat is characterized by its liquidity at room temperature.
 It is liquid at room temperature.
 Unsaturated fat is found mostly in oil form as a derivative of plants.
 Unsaturated fats ware healthier fats.
 There are two basic forms of unsaturated fats, monounsaturated, and polyunsaturated fats.

 - Monounsaturated fats are found in vegetable oils, nuts, avocados, and other plant sources.
-Monounsaturated fats are considered healthier fats because ether are thought to be valuable in assistance of lowering low-density lipoproteins (LDL or bad cholesterol.
+Monounsaturated fats are considered healthier fats because ether is thought to be valuable in the assistance of lowering low-density lipoproteins (LDL or bad cholesterol.
 Additionally, these fats are thought to assist in supporting high-density lipoproteins (HDL) or good cholesterol.

-- Polyunsaturated fat is also found in vegetable oils but is chiefly present in our diet as a result of eating nuts, seeds, seafoods like salmon and other fish.
+- Polyunsaturated fat is also found in vegetable oils but is chiefly present in our diet as a result of eating nuts, seeds, seafood like salmon and other fish.
 There are two types of polyunsaturated fats, omega-3 and omega-6 fatty acids.

 - Omega-3 fatty acids are again found in vegetable oils, seafoods like salmon, sardines, and other oily fish, but also in nuts.

 - Omega-6 fatty acids are, as described above, found in vegetable oils, poultry, nuts, and cereals.
-It is advised that supplemental form of both Omega-3 and Omega-6 fatty acids may not be beneficial to health.
+It is advised that the supplemental form of both Omega-3 and Omega-6 fatty acids may not be beneficial to health.
 Speak with your doctor before supplementing with any form of supplemental fatty acids.

 - Macronutrients are simply proteins, carbohydrates, and fats required for living.